funatsufumiya/racket-raylib-memory-stress-test/README.md

 NOTE: Why using raylib is just to visualize (and experience it in realtime) the stop-the-world.
 Not intended specific test for raylib, just for general memory stress test and GC stop-the-world confirmation on Racket-lang.

+WARNING: Previously, output had estimated GC stats, but it was incorrect values ([Issue #1](https://github.com/funatsufumiya/racket-raylib-memory-stress-test/issues/1)).
+So now it was removed.
+Please check memory consumption and lag by your own eyes.

 ## Prerequisites

 ```bash